airdeploy/airdeploy-docs/docs/api-reference-ts.md

 - if source/backup/SSE fail to get `FlaggerConfiguration` then Flagger is still working, but all flags are off.

-### Flagger.addFlaggerConfigUpdateListener(listener (config: FlaggerConfiguration) ⇒ void): void
+### Flagger.addFlaggerConfigUpdateListener(listener: (config: FlaggerConfiguration) ⇒ void): void

+Add a listener to subscribe to event when `Flagger` gets new `FlaggerConfiguration`
 ### Flagger.removeFlaggerConfigUdateListener(listener: (config: FlaggerConfiguration)⇒ void): void

-Both of this functions are utilizing observer pattern Use them in case you want to subscribe to event when `Flagger` gets new `FlaggerConfiguration`
+Removes a listener

 ### Flagger.publish(entity: Entity): void

-Sends Entity explicitly to Airship
+Sends an entity explicitly to Airship

-Example:
 ```javascript
 Flagger.publish({id:1})
 ```